act-rules/act-rules.github.io/_rules/SC4-1-2-role-has-required-states-and-properties.md

 #### Failed example 2

-Required states and properties does not have non-empty value
+Required states and properties does not have a value that is not the empty string ("")

 ```html
 <div role="combobox" aria-controls=""></div>